shivrajpatare/AURA-AI/README.md

 ---

 ## Team
-Built by with ❤️  SHIVRAJ & SHOAM / TEAM CODE SHIFTERS.
+Built by with ❤️  SHIVRAJ & SOHAM / TEAM CODE SHIFTERS.